meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

 1. #### Mutation #1 (on line #161, mutation #40)

-   Within the intersect method of the Range class, one of the mutations is:
-   "Incremented (a++) double local variable number 3 → SURVIVED"

-   Upon analysis of the PIT report, this is applied to the line:
+   Mutation applied by Pitest was `Incremented (a++) double local variable number 3 → SURVIVED` on the method `expandToIncludeintersects(double, double)`.
+This mutation was applied to the below line of code

    ```
    return (b0 < this.upper && b1 >= b0);
    ```

-   This is an equivalent mutation and cannot be killed as it is post increment on a return statement, which means that the increment will not be used again.
+   This mutation tries to update the value of b1 by 1 using post-increment operator.
+Since b1 is used only once in the statement, this mutation has no effect on the outcome of the test case.
+Hence it behaves like an equivalent mutation, which cannot be killed.

 2. #### Mutation #2 (on line #161, mutation #44)

-   Within the intersect method of the Range class, one of the mutations is:
-   "Decremented (a--) double local variable number 3 → SURVIVED" Upon analysis of the PIT report, this is applied to the line:
+   Mutation applied by Pitest was `Decremented (a--) double local variable number 3 → SURVIVED` on the method `expandToIncludeintersects(double, double)`.
+This mutation was applied to the below line of code

    ```
    return (b0 < this.upper && b1 >= b0);
    ```

-   This is an equivalent mutation and cannot be killed as it is post derement on a return statement, which means that the decrement will not be used again.
+   This mutation tries to update the value of b1 by 1 using post-decrement operator.
+Since b1 is used only once in the statement, this mutation has no effect on the outcome of the test case.
+Hence it behaves like an equivalent mutation, which cannot be killed.

 3. #### Mutation #3 (on line #305, mutation #1)

-   Within the expandToInclude method of the Range class, one of the mutations is:
-   "changed conditional boundary → SURVIVED"
-   Upon analysis of the PIT report, this is applied to the line:
-   `if (value < range.getLowerBound()) { ... }`
-   From the Pitest documentation, the 'Conditionals Boundary Mutator' mutates < to <=.
-Examining the original function below we can see this results in an equivalent mutation.
-   For example, with range (-10,10) and value of -10 the final else statement would be executed and the original range returned.
-The mutatuion of < to <= results in the line
+   Mutation applied by Pitest was `changed conditional boundary → SURVIVED` on the method `expandToInclude(Range, double)`.
+This mutation was applied to the below line of code

    ```
-   return new Range(value, range.getUpperBound());
+   if (value < range.getLowerBound()) {
    ```

-   being executed instead.
-However the new range would be (-10,10), the same result as returning the original range.
-Therefor this is an equivalent mutation and can not be killed.
+   According to the official Pitest documentation, this mutation changes the condition `value < range.getLowerBound()` to `value <= range.getLowerBound()`.
+Examining the original function below we can see this results in an equivalent mutation.
+For example, with range (-10, 10) and value of -10 the final else statement would be executed and the original range is returned.
+The mutation of `<` to `<=` results in the line `return new Range(value, range.getUpperBound());` being executed instead.
+However the new range would still be (-10, 10), which is same result as returning the original range.
+Therefore this is an equivalent mutation and can not be killed.

 4. #### Mutation #4 (on line #305, mutation #4)